carbon-design-system/carbon/packages/icons/README.md

 }
 ```

-In the code snippet above, we are targetting the inner path attribute with
+In the code snippet above, we are targeting the inner path attribute with
 `[data-icon-path="inner-path"]`.
 The value of `fill` will be the custom color
 you would like to set for the inner path.
 We also need to set `opacity` to `1`
 in order to get this inner path to be visible on the page.